eronlloyd/americavoting/README.md

-[*] I know there are proprietary models developed by campaign companies that do this to a large extent, but they focus mainly on individual voter interests for pursuation purposes, while this would use public policy factors for reform purposes.
+[*] I know there are proprietary models developed by campaign companies that do this to a large extent, but they focus mainly on individual voter interests for pursuation purposes, while this would use public policy factors for research and reform purposes.